PyconUK/2020.pyconuk.org/src/change.md

     In the past, we've asked organisers to present their projects at the beginning of the day itself.
 This year, we're doing so a couple of days in advance so that anyone who might not have attended previously has the chance to hear what it's all about in time to make arrangements to stay.
+(We'll also run the introductions on the day itself, just like we alway have in the past).
     (**Experience**)